When browsing a website secured by an SSL Certificate, users expect that all the data on that website is safe.

 - Use relative links on your website when requesting content stored on your server.
 Instead of using “yoursite.com/images/image1”, use “images/image1”.

 - Third party content should use HTTPS when embedded.
-If you host the content on a server which you do not own, try mirroring the content on your own website to avoid the problem.
+If you host the content on a server that you do not own, try mirroring the content on your own website to avoid the problem.
 Or ask the owner of the website where you are pulling content from to install an SSL Certificate, which will secure both, his/her website, and your website when you pull information from his/her website.

 SSL Certificates are a very important layer of security on the Internet.
 However, the use of mixed content can compromise your website’s security easily.
 In the best case scenario of an attack, users will be invaded with inappropriate images or aggressive ads.
 In the worst case scenario, hackers will steal the information that a user enters on a website.

 SSL Dragon is here to help you choose the SSL Certificate that will suit your online business best.
-You can our full list of SSL Certificates here.
+You can check our full list of SSL Certificates here.